Join Us & Get Wine 101 Course 75% Off

 Wine regions and vineyards are not only beautiful but can be “therapeutic landscapes.”
 Anthropology and cultural geography define these as spaces of healing, especially where natural and social environments overlap.

-While visiting winescapes can be therapeutic, neuroscience shows that even imagining or anticipating visiting such places can release almost the same levels of dopamine as actually visiting them.
+While visiting winescapes can be therapeutic, neuroscience shows that even imagining or anticipating them can release almost the same levels of dopamine as actually visiting.

 Anyone for 6 hours of vineyard sheep therapy?